Looking to become an SEO Specialist in Malaysia but not sure how to get started?

 Ever heard of Google’s Quality Rater Guidelines?

-Google’s Search Quality Raters Guidelines are document given to individuals that Google personally employs to rate websites.
+Google’s Search Quality Raters Guidelines are documents given to individuals that Google personally employs to rate websites.
 The guideline provides the important elements and conditions that need to be observed and how the site should be rated.

 But this quality rating report does not affect the search ranking of the sites involved.
 The guideline is a long document and it will be better if you understand the simplified version.